raazsecret10/Lufthansa-oilprice/README.md

 # Lufthansa Analysis ✈️📈
-It is second week of March2026, the war in middle east has been going for nearly 2 weeks.
+It is second week of March2026, the war in the middle east has been going for nearly 2 weeks.
-I did some daytrading of the lufthansa stock and it came to my mind to see why the flactuations happen.
+I did some daytrading of the lufthansa stock and it came to my mind to see why the fluctuations happen.
 As the world is kidn of involved in the war there is an effect on flight demands, resulting in less income for airlines.

 ## Overview 🚀